-You are receiving your 2007 Water Quality Report in compliance with the Consumer Confidence Rule of the federal Safe Drinking Water Act (SDWA).
-The SDWA is the law of standards for all public drinking water systems in the United States and specifically requires monitoring and treatment of drinking water to ensure the protection of public health.
-The law also mandates that by July 1 of each year, we provide you with information on the quality of your drinking water, the sources of your drinking water, and our compliance with federal and state drinking water standards.
+You are receiving your 2008 Water Quality Report in compliance with the federal Safe Drinking Water Act (SDWA).
+The SDWA is the law of standards for public drinking water suppliers in the United States.
+It specifically requires the protection of drinking water sources and the monitoring of water quality and treatment to ensure the protection of public health.

+The SDWA's Consumer Confidence Rule mandates that by July 1 of each year, we provide all customers with information on the quality and sources of your drinking water and how the quality of your drinking water measures up to federal and state standards.